-''' stringstream ss; // ss acts like cout -- you can "write to a string" ss << "Attempt to pop() off an empty stack!"; throw runtime_error(ss.str().c_str()); // needs a const char, not string '''
+stringstream ss; // ss acts like cout -- you can "write to a string" ss << "Attempt to pop() off an empty stack!"; throw runtime\error(ss.str().c\str()); // needs a const char\, not string

 As with lab 2, you will need to write a tester to test your code.
-Your tester will require a try-catch - see section 5.6 on Exceptions in your text.
+Your tester will require a try-catch block.

-• I will not provide a tester file for this lab.
+- I will not provide a tester file for this lab.
 Instead, you will supply a tester in a file called StackTest.cpp.
 A portion of your grade will depend on the number and quality of the tests that you implement.
 Specifically, by providing the header file for you, I have implicitly defined a specification (e.g, you must have a copy constructor, copy assignment operator, etc.).
 Your test code must hit every one of these requirements, and do so thoroughly!
-I will explain what I mean in lab.
-Note that you do not have to test the three getter methods.
+I will explain what I mean in lab. - You do not have to implement or test the three getter methods, and in fact you must not implement them.
+I have implemented them inline in the provided header file. - There must not be a main() method in Stack.cpp! - The values instance variable must point to a dynamically allocated array. - The resize() method should double the size of the values array each time resize() is called. - You do not need to submit a README file, but your tester must include documentation with each test describing specifically what you are testing!